R4yGM/bridgetown-netlify-cms-starter/src/_posts/2022-06-02-scanning-north-korean-internet.md

 most of the scans i did are under the 10,000 ports because otherwise if i scanned all the 65,535 ports the scan would took too much and from some test scans i found out that they don't have many open high ports

-and then i bought some cheap vps and started scanning from different locations around the world with cron jobs that automatically published the scans in the github repository, scanning day and night for months
+and then i bought some cheap vps and started scanning from different locations around the world with cron jobs that automatically published the scans into the github repository, scanning day and night for months

 with all the data collected i started making some research and graphs